Writers Write is a comprehensive writing resource. We’ve put together a post about V.S. Naipaul’ 7 rules for beginner writers.

 - Avoid the abstract.
 Always go for the concrete.

-- Every day, for six months at least, practice writing in this way.
+- Every day, for six months at least, practise writing in this way.
 Small words; short, clear, concrete sentences.
 It may be awkward, but it’s training you in the use of language.
 It may even be getting rid of the bad language habits you picked up at the university.
 You may go beyond these rules after you have thoroughly understood and mastered them.

 If you enjoyed this, you will love: